julelang/manual/src/comptime/comptime-evaluation.md

 const age: int = 18
 ```

-In addition to being used to store certain computations at compile time, constant variables are also a essential part of comptime functionality and can be appear implicitly.
+In addition to being used to store certain computations at compile time, constant variables are also an essential part of comptime functionality and can appear implicitly.
 For example, the variables you will have in comptime iterations will also be constant.

 They can also be used to store primitive types as well as supported types provided by the comptime package.